-The Department of Language Studies was launched in February 2013 with the first batch of PhD students being admitted in the Department.
+The Department of English was launched in February 2013 with the first batch of PhD students being admitted in the Department.

 The year 2017 saw the launching of Bachelor of Arts with honours in English and the first batch of students started their class on 18th August 2017.